 Light of Gold

 My hometown, Kerala, is known for its rustic beauty and peaceful temple surroundings.
 Locals and tourists seek blessings from the temple elephant as it gently presses its pink snout dripped with saliva at the end of its trunk when they bow their heads down.
-People view an elephant as a sacred animal of fortune and good luck and a living incarnation of Ganesh - a Hindu deity with an elephant head and a human body known to be an obstacle remover.
+People view an elephant as a sacred animal of fortune and good luck and a living incarnation of Ganesh - a Hindu deity with an elephant head and a human body known as an obstacle remover.
 One of my childhood friends introduced me to Ganesh in third grade.
 I cherish the times we hung out and played around the temple vicinity, telling stories and praying naively to make our wishes come true.